gin66/FastAccelStepper/README.md

 ## Lessons Learned

 * Spent more than half a day debugging the esp32-code, till I have found out, that just the cable to the stepper was broken.
 * In one setup, operating A4988 without microsteps has led to erratic behaviour at some specific low speed (erratic means step forward/backward, while DIR is kept low).
-No issue with 16 microstep
+No issue with 16 microstep.
+These two youtube videos show similar behavior: [hard disc stepper](https://youtu.be/DsYgw3GFHZo) and [axes movement](https://youtu.be/Nw18B81Ylhk)
 * The pulse counters in esp32 have several comparators to trigger interrupts.
 What the documentation does not mention: All those reference values are only forwarded to the actual comparator on pulse counter reset.
 Thus the pulse counters cannot be used as lower 16bit of the position, unfortunately.

 ## 3rd party videos in action